 - If you buy, inherit, or receive assets as a gift

-A: Do not write on your Will.
-Changing your Will is often done by a Codicil.
-However, if you are changing beneficiaries or changing the amounts being given to beneficiaries, it is a better practice to redo the Will.
+A: Do not write on your will.
+Changing your will is often done by a Codicil.
+However, if you are changing beneficiaries or changing the dollar amounts being given to beneficiaries, it is a better practice to redo the will.
 I recommend that you contact us if you want to make changes and to make certain all changes are legally made.

-The best way to revoke a Will is to tear up the original.
-Normally, you should not revoke your Will unless you are having a new one prepared.
+The best way to revoke a will is to tear up the original and copies.
+Normally, you should not revoke your will unless you are having a new one prepared first.

-If you revoke your Will and die without one, your property will be distributed according to State Law, and that may not be the way you want.
+If you revoke your will and die without one, your property will be distributed according to State Law, and that may not be what you want.

 Q: Will my New Jersey Will be valid if I later move and become a resident of another state?

-A Will that is valid in New Jersey may be valid in another state where you may afterward move.
-However, because the laws in all states are different, you should have your Will reviewed by a lawyer in the state to which you moved to ensure it is valid.
+A Will that is valid in New Jersey is generally valid in the state you move to.
+However, because the laws in all states are different, you should have your will reviewed by a lawyer in the state to which you move to ensure it is valid in all important respects.
 Most states have adopted the Uniform Wills Act.
-One of the provisions of this Act is that if your Will is valid in New Jersey, it is good in the state where you move.
+One of the provisions of this Act is that if your will is valid in New Jersey, it is good in the state where you move.
 However, it is always worth checking.

-Q: What if I have another question about my Will?
+Q: What if I have questions about my Will?

-If you have further questions about whether you should have a trust or a Last Will prepared, then please contact Fredrick P. Niemann, Esq. at firstname.lastname@example.org or call him toll-free at (855) 376-5291.
+A: If you have questions about your existing Will and/or whether you should have a Trust or a Last Will prepared, then please contact Fredrick P. Niemann, Esq. at firstname.lastname@example.org or call him toll-free at (855) 376-5291.
+He welcomes your inquiry.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney